Projects & Programming

 Understanding Empathy

-Professor Jane F. Thrailkill, on fellowship at the National Humanities Center (2021-2022), has convened an interdisciplinary group of UNC faculty, staff, and students to investigate how different disciplines approach empathy.
-The group meets monthly and will host a community symposium in Fall 2022
+Professor Jane F. Thrailkill, on fellowship at the National Humanities Center (2021-2022), convened an interdisciplinary group of UNC faculty, staff, and students to investigate how different disciplines approach empathy.

 Arts Across the Ages

-This Carolina Seminar explores the potentials and pragmatics of connecting UNC students and older adults in arts experiences with the aim of mitigating age discrimination and prejudice through meaningful inter-generation exchanges.
-Arts Across Ages is designing student experiences to learn from and with older adults while addressing generational segregation, university-community separation, and the unexamined potential of intergenerational arts-based experiences at UNC.
+This Carolina Seminar explored the potentials and pragmatics of connecting UNC students and older adults in arts experiences with the aim of mitigating age discrimination and prejudice through meaningful inter-generation exchanges.
+Arts Across Ages designed student experiences to learn from and with older adults while addressing generational segregation, university-community separation, and the unexamined potential of intergenerational arts-based experiences at UNC.

 Stories to Save Lives